 Once you've done a major housekeeping overhaul, keep your home at that level of clean all the time.
 Scrub and shine regularly.
 Try tricks like swapping your shoes for slippers as soon as you get in the door, so your flooring will stay clean.
 This may sound a little extreme but the bottom line is that your home will be ready for viewing at a moment's notice.

-If you don’t have the time or inclination for this type of intensive tidying, consider hiring a cleaning service until you accomplish your goal -- sucessfully selling your home.
+If you don’t have the time or inclination for this type of intensive tidying, consider hiring a house cleaning services near you until you accomplish your goal -- successfully selling your home.

 Depersonalize to Set a Blank Stage

 House hunters turn into homebuyers more readily when they see your property as a blank stage, so that they can imagine it filled with their belongings and decorated to their taste.
 Here's how to help the process along.

 Start by decluttering.
 There's nothing more personal -- in a bad way -- than a tangle of toys, clothes, papers, and so on, all over the house.
 So get rid of it.
 You know the drill: sort, give away or trash, store.
 You've probably even tried it few times in the past, but now you've got major motivation.

 Another essential way to depersonalize your digs is by modifying your decor.
 Out with the anime posters and souvenir ashtrays.
 In with muted art prints and potted plants.